Normal view

 The best smartwatches

-The best Apple deals you can get right now: Save on iPads, AirPods and Macs
+The best Apple deals you can get right now: Save on AirPods, iPads, MacBooks and more

 Best iPad deals

-Apple iPad Air 13-inch (M3) for $730 ($69 off): We gave the 13-inch iPad Air a review score of 89 when it was released in March.
+Apple iPad Air (13-inch, M3) for $699 at Amazon ($100 off): We gave the 13-inch iPad Air a review score of 89 when it was released in March.
 It has a bigger and slightly brighter display than its 11-inch counterpart; otherwise, the two slates are the same.
 If you plan to keep your iPad hooked up to a keyboard, the extra screen space is lovely for taking in movies and multitasking for work.
-In general, the newest Air is a spec bump, but we still recommend it over the standard model if you can swing it: Its display is more color-rich and better at fending off glare, the speakers are more robust, it works with Apple’s best accessories and its performance should hold up better in the years ahead.
+Also at Best Buy, Target and B&H.

-Apple iPad Pro 11-inch (M4) for $899 ($100 off): The iPad Pro is more tablet than most people need, but it’s the ultimate iPad for those who can stomach its price tag.
+Apple iPad Pro (11-inch, M4) for $899 at Amazon ($100 off): The iPad Pro is more tablet than most people need, but it’s the ultimate Apple slate for those who can stomach its price tag.
 It’s wonderfully thin, its OLED display is one of the best we’ve seen on a consumer device and its M4 chip can handle virtually anything you’d ever do on an iPad.
 It’s also the only Apple tablet with Face ID, plus it has a better speaker setup than the iPad Air.
-We gave it a score of 84 in our review, with the only real drawback being how expensive it all is.
-Also at Best Buy.
+We gave it a score of 84 in our review, with the only real drawback being how expensive it is.
+Also at Best Buy

 Read more Apple coverage: